isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

 Now, take the bottle with the ammonia plus alcohol solution and spray the bed bug hideouts.

 Such areas include carpets, baseboards, bed frames, and mattresses.
-While spraying, ensure you lift any covers or lids that could be hiding some bed bug, their eggs, and larvae. **5. ** Finally, some people recommend using the ammonia solution in healing [bed bug bites](https://pestpolicy.com/pictures-of-bed-bug-bites/).
-Is this method safe?
+While spraying, ensure you lift any covers or lids that could be hiding some bed bug, their eggs, and larvae. **5. ** Finally, some people recommend using the ammonia solution in healing [bed bug bites](https://pestpolicy.com/pictures-of-bed-bug-bites/).Is this method safe?
 Is it effective?

-My informed opinion is that ammonia will be great in healing [bed bug bites](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/).
-However, the main issue is that most of us might get the concentration wrong, which might be toxic to our skin.
-Therefore, I advise that you avoid ammonia in [Bed Bug Bites Vs. Mosquito Bites](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/).
-6.
+My informed opinion is that ammonia will be great in healing [bed bug bites](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/).However, the main issue is that most of us might get the concentration wrong, which might be toxic to our skin.
+Therefore, I advise that you avoid ammonia in [Bed Bug Bites Vs. Mosquito Bites](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/).6.

 Repeat the bed bug spraying process after 24 hours until you can see no moving bugs.